project64/project64/README.md

 ## Minimum requirements

+* Operating system
-* Operating system (limited support for Windows 8.1 and below)
+  * 64-bit Windows 10 and 11
-  * Windows XP SP3, Windows 7 SP1, Windows 8.1, and the latest version of Windows 10
 * CPU
-  * Intel or AMD processor with at least SSE2 support
+  * 1GHz or faster Intel or AMD processor with at least SSE2 support
 * RAM
-  * 512MB or more
+  * 2GB or more
 * Graphics card
   * DirectX 8 capable (Jabo's Direct3D8)
-  * OpenGL 2.0 capable (3.0+ recommended) (Project64 Video)
+  * OpenGL 3.3 capable (Project64 Video)
   * OpenGL 3.3 capable (GLideN64)
+  * OpenGL 3.3 capable (Angrylion's RDP Plus)
+  * Vulkan 1.1 capable (Parallel-RDP)

-<sub>Intel integrated graphics can have issues that are not present with Nvidia and AMD GPU's even when the requirements are met.</sub>
+<sub>Intel integrated graphics can have issues that are not present with Nvidia and AMD GPU's even when the requirements are met.
+Outdated drivers can also cause issues, so please update them!</sub>

 ## Support